mlennox/eslint-complexity-checking/README.md

 The cyclomatic complexity is a measure of the independent paths through a piece of code.
 The measure is divided by four and added to the error or warning count before being evaluated when sorting the list of problematic files.

-This is why, in the example, the file `cyclomatic.example.js` with only a single cyclomatic warning is listed above the file `notsobad.example.js` which has 3 warnings.
+This is why, in the example, the file `c.cyclomatic.js` with only a single cyclomatic error is listed above the file `a.notsobad.js` which has 3 warnings.
 None of the 3 warnings in `notsobad.example.js` are due to cyclomatic complexity so they are relatively less important when you consider the entire codebase.

 For the example above, the file `bad.example.js` has two instances of excessive cyclomatic complexity.